TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-adfs-domain-federation.md

 # Domain Federation with Azure Active Directory

-## **Recommended Steps**
-1. For domain federation with AD Connect, troubleshoot using the documentation [here](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-management).<br>
+- For domain federation with AD Connect, use the [troubleshooting documentation](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-management).<br>
-2. If not, use powershell for federation.<br>
+- If not, use powershell for federation.<br>
     * Connect to Microsoft Online Services with the credential variable set previously<br>
     `Connect-MsolService –Credential $cred`<br>
     * Set the MSOL ADFS Context server, to the ADFS server